Getting a Mortgage in Scotland

 What schemes are available there?

-These mortgage initiatives are subject to change so speak to your broker about these or any other new support schemes available before you start your mortgage application.
+These mortgage initiatives are subject to change, so speak to your broker about these or any other support schemes available before starting your mortgage application.

-LIFT is a shared ownership scheme that gives first time buyers the chance to own a home.
+LIFT is a shared ownership scheme that allows first-time buyers to own a home.

 Lifetime ISA